Adam-OGithub/mombot/README.md

 # mombot

 Mom is a bot that strives to do everything just like your real mom!
-From quizzing you at home, show you the weather, teaching you some cool words, playing some sweet tunes, showing you some memes, and much more!
+From quizzing you at home, showing you the weather, teaching you some cool words, playing some sweet tunes, showing you some memes, and much more!

 The best part is mom is opensource!